Prequel to the Roxton Family Saga: Renard and Antonia’s Happily Ever After.

 “M’sieur, let me explain—”

-He took a step closer but Antonia shrunk from him, causing his son to stand taller.
-This incensed the little man but his painted face remained fixed in a coaxing smile.
+He took a step closer but Antonia recoiled, causing his son to stand taller.
+This incensed the little man, but his painted face remained fixed in a coaxing smile.
 “Come now, you must not be frightened of Salvan.
 He thinks of little else but your well-being and how best to serve you.”
 He glared at his son’s unblinking countenance.
 “What has my son said to make you have a dread of poor Salvan?”

 “Pardon, M’sieur le Comte, but what I discuss with M’sieur d’Ambert is not your concern.”